-How Does Sustainable Timber Prevent Climate Change?
+How Does Sustainable Timber Support Climate Change?

 Climate change is a key topic at the moment, and as both individuals and professionals, it’s important that we do as much as we can to prevent climate change, in order to sustain a healthy future.
 As timber merchants, we can have a huge impact on the environment, simply by ensuring the timber we stock and sell is sustainable.
 If you’re unsure how sustainable timber can support climate change, keep reading.